vadimv/server-components/README.md

 ## Usage

-This project requires Java 11+.
+This project requires Java 11 or more recent.

 Maven dependency:
 ```xml